-France Japan California (U.S.) ₩ Remuneration model Rate-Of-Return (ROR) model Regulator defines the operator's estin submitted by the operator During periodic regulatory reviews, th and overall depreciation.
-Expenditure to estimate the total revenue needed Rate of return is set by using convent RPI-X revenue model (Performance-Based Rate: PBR) Regulatory method based on price caps and periodic reviews (both set every five years by a regulator) The utility can fix a price at a maximum amount decided by the regulator Rates are back-calculated from a revenue target Regulation incentives Under consideration by the regulator body Yardstick incentive This involves comparing the utility with its own past performance and benchmarking the efficiency and performances of the three other utilities Incentive for quality service based on penalties and rewards The regulator sets up quality standards that the utility can be rewarded for achieving or penalized for failing to achieve International survey of 15 transmission utilities Comparison and benchmarking of in order to set price caps Utilities revenue structure RR = O + T + D + r(RB) Set rate of return at 7.25%, Variable bonuses are added according to the operator's performance, evaluated in relation to regulator-set indicators: level of investment for interconnection for the European electricity system and for R&D, including smart grids; incentives for quality of supply RR = O + T + D + r(RB) • Set return rate fixed at 4.4% RR = O + T + D + r(RB) Rates are set by allocating a share of revenue to each customer class and determining the structure of rates required to recover that revenue.
+France Japan California (U.S.) ик Remuneration model submitted by the operator During periodic regulatory reviews, the and overall depreciation.
+Expenditure to estimate the total revenue needed ne regulator examines the utility's base ra gulator are added to the base rate in order RPI-X revenue model (Performance-Based Rate: PBR) Regulatory method based on price caps and periodic reviews (both set every five years by a regulator) The utility can fix a price at a maximum amount decided by the regulator Rates are back-calculated from a revenue target Regulation incentives Under consideration by the regulator body Yardstick incentive • This involves comparing the utility with its own past performance and benchmarking the efficiency and performances of the three other utilities Incentive for quality service based on penalties and rewards The regulator sets up quality standards that the utility can be rewarded for achieving or penalized for failing to achieve International survey of 15 transmission utilities Comparison and benchmarking of in order to set price caps Utilities revenue structure RR = O + T + D + r(RB) Set rate of return at 7.25%, Variable bonuses are added according to the operator's performance, evaluated in relation to regulator-set indicators: level of investment for interconnection for the European electricity system and for R&D, including smart grids; incentives for quality of supply RR = O + T + D + r(RB) • Set return rate fixed at 4.4% RR = O + T + D + r(RB) Rates are set by allocating a share of revenue to each customer class and determining the structure of rates required to recover that revenue.
 The price cap for each year is set according to the Retail Price Index (RPI) and an efficiency factor, X. Prices remain fixed for the rate period and the utility keeps or shares the cost savings achieved.
-Revenue is the variable regulated Revenue reward of +/-1%, enhancing performance and quality improvement Benefits Reward over investment Protect the consumer by preventing Encourage operator to improve its g overcharging performance and service quality Improve the efficiency of the distribution system and the quality of utility investments Price mechanism restricts revenue, not profit, so it encourages efficiency No quantity risk
+Revenue is the variable regulated Revenue reward of +/-1%, enhancing performance and quality improvement Benefits Reward over investment Protect the consumer by preventin Encourage operator to improve its Improve the efficiency of the distribution system and the quality of utility investments Price mechanism restricts revenue, not profit, so it encourages efficiency No quantity risk